ElementsProject/lightning/doc/schemas/WRITING_SCHEMAS.md

 but if you find that limiting it's probably a sign that you should simplify your JSON output.

+## Updating a Schema

+If you add a field, you should add it to the schema, and you must add "added": "VERSION" (where VERSION is the next release version!).

+Similarly, if you deprecate a field, add "deprecated": "VERSION" (where VERSION is the next release version).
+They will be removed two versions later.

 ## How to Write a Schema

 Name the schema doc/schemas/`command`.schema.json: the testsuite should